The dihedral rigidity conjecture for n-prisms: Rigidity and splitting of minimal slicing

 Since $\Sigma$ is stable, the principal eigenvalue of the variational problem (see section 2 of \cite{MaximoNunesSmith2017freeboundary}, or \cite{Schoen2006minimal}) associated to the second variation form satisfies:

 The associated eigenfunction $\varphi\in W^{1,2}(\Sigma)$ satisfies, in the weak sense, the elliptic equation

+Here $\eta$ is the outward unit conormal vector field along $\partial \Sigma$.
 By assumption, the dihedral angles of adjacent faces of $\Sigma$ are all not larger than $\pi/2$.
 We then apply Proposition \ref{proposition.appendix.regularity} and conclude that the solution to \eqref{equation.first.eigenvalue.stability.PDE} is $C^{2,\alpha}$ to the corners.
 To do so, we verify that in the case that when two adjacent faces of $\Sigma$ meet orthogonally, the compatibility condition \eqref{equation.appendix.compatibility.condition} is satisfied.
 Notice that this condition is necessary for a solution to have H\"older continuous second derivatives.

 \begin{lemm} Suppose $F_i,F_j$ are two adjacent faces of $M$ meeting orthogonally, where $\Sigma\cap F_i,\Sigma\cap F_j$ are non-empty.
 Let $e_i,e_j$ be the outward normal vector field of $F_i,F_j$ in $M$.
 Then